Smart Hike

 Smart Hikes are good for the recently retired, section hikers of all ages, and those 2026 thru-hikers who would like to have van support (i.e. day-hiking rather than backpacking) for a little less than half the trail.
 As a matter of fact, a 2026 thru-hiker could arrange their own vehicle support between Pearisburg, VA, and Gorham, NH and be able to thru-hike the entire AT without ever having to carry a heavy backpack.
 Plus, you don’t have to bear bag your food or worry about potable water, and traveling with a group is usually safer.

-For those planning 'normal' nobo thru-hikes (backpacking), you can ease into it anywhere from 7-14 days in the beginning (April 5-18) or if having physical problems after 275 miles you can have up to a 28-day reprieve from backpacking between Hot Springs, NC and Pearisburg, VA.
-(April 19-May 16).
+For those planning 'normal' nobo thru-hikes (backpacking), you can ease into it anywhere from 7-14 days in the beginning (April 5-18) or if having physical problems after 275 miles you can have up to a 28-day reprieve from backpacking between Hot Springs, NC and just north of Pearisburg, VA.
+(April 18-May 29).
+(This includes a multi-day break for Trail Days.)

 If the White Mountains of NH have beat you up, you can have a 25-day day-hiking reprieve at the northern end o f your hike (August 15-Sept.
 8).

-For those planning 'normal' nobo thru-hikes (backpacking), you can ease into it anywhere from 7-14 days in the beginning (April 5-18) or if having physical problems after 275 miles you can have up to a 28-day reprieve from backpacking between Hot Springs, NC and Pearisburg, VA.
-(April 19-May 16).
+For those planning 'normal' nobo thru-hikes (backpacking), you can ease into it anywhere from 7-14 days in the beginning (April 5-18) or if having physical problems after 275 miles you can have up to a 28-day reprieve from backpacking between Hot Springs, NC and just north of Pearisburg, VA.
+(April 18-May 29).
+(This includes a multi-day break for Trail Days.)

 If the White Mountains of NH have beat you up, you can have a 25-day day-hiking reprieve at the northern end o f your hike (August 15-Sept.
 8).

 ######NEW####### Starting in the Fall of 2023, customized Smart Hikes will be offered to cover those areas not covered by the three traditional Smart Hikes.
-They will be between mid-October and mid-November and cover the following trail sections: Pearisburg, VA to Pen-Mar; PA; NJ; NY; CT; MA; and, VT.
+They will be from October through November and cover the following trail sections: Sinking Creek in VA to Pen-Mar; PA; NJ; NY; CT; MA; and, VT.

 Contact me at warrendance@gmail.com and then we will set up a phone call to discuss details.